brucedkyle/architectures/docs/supplychain/supplychain.md

 ## Logical diagram

-The following reference architecture describes a set of personas and technologies that provide a platform for some of the biggest potential for ideation and breakthroughs with supply chain.
+The following logical diagram describes a set of personas and technologies that provide a platform for some of the biggest potential for ideation and breakthroughs with supply chain.

 ![logical diagram](./media/InventoryOptimisationLogical.svg)